ohader/RelayrConnector/README.md

 + retrieves transmitters and devices that are assigned
 + retrieves sensor data from PubNub by retrieved subscriptions

+## Handlers

+### UpdateHandler

+Updates sensor data in the accordant models.

+### PersistenceHandler

+Persists sensor data from the accordant domain models using a PDO connection.

++ database table **sensor_data**
+  + id: auto-incremented value
+  + device: UUID of the sensor device
+  + sensor_data_name: name of the the sensor data property (e.g. temperature, humidity, ...)
+  + sensor_data_value: accordant sensor data value
+  + sensor_data_timestamp: date-time of when the sensor data has been received

+### RenderHandler

+Renders a table of the current sensor data values.

 ## ConsoleView example

 *find in the example/ directory*